Mixed Media Artist Terry White

 What is the most challenging part about creating mixed media art?

-The challenge is to master good techniques….and sometimes to invent them to do the thing you have in mind.
+The challenge is to master the good techniques … and also invent new ones to do the things you have in mind.

 EMBELLISHMENT IN PROGRESS